-- Treatment should be initiated under the supervision of a health professional experienced in treatment of hemophilia and/or bleeding disorders. - Prior to initiation of Alhemo, patients should discontinue prophylactic treatment with bypassing agents - Treatment should be initiated in a non-bleeding state.
-Treatment with rFVIIa should be discontinued at least 12 hours before starting Alhemo and treatment with aPCC should be discontinued at least 48 hours before starting Alhemo. - Alhemo is intended for patients' self-administration or by a caregiver (e.g. parent) after proper training by a health professional.
-Administration should be performed by an individual who has been trained to administer the product. - Intramuscular injections should be avoided and these may occur inadvertently, particularly in lean and younger patients where it is recommended to inject into a loosely-held skin-fold.
+- Treatment should be initiated under the supervision of a health professional experienced in treatment of hemophilia and/or bleeding disorders. - Prior to initiation of Alhemo, patients should discontinue prophylactic treatment with bypassing agents.
+Treatment with recombinant activated Factor VII (rFVIIa) should be discontinued at least 12 hours before starting Alhemo and treatment with activated prothrombin complex concentrates (aPCC) should be discontinued at least 48 hours before starting Alhemo. - Hemophilia A patients with FVIII inhibitors should discontinue emicizumab 6 months before starting treatment with Alhemo. - Treatment should be initiated in a non-bleeding state. - Alhemo is intended for patients' self-administration or by a caregiver (e.g. parent) only after proper training by a health professional.. - Intramuscular injections should be avoided and these may occur inadvertently, particularly in lean and younger patients where it is recommended to inject into a loosely-held skin-fold.